noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 27/2/2021 11:38 **Francesca** just say "you're a dead man".
 And that she works in the telecommunications Mafia.
 A lobby that sell neural data of slaves enslaved by technology.
 Big data sell is them principle market.
 - 27/2/2021 11:41 A man fromMafia just say to Saray that she want to stay with me she will die.
 - 28/2/2021 10:36 **Andreu**, has my father told me when I was young, said to me that he can rape me.
 Physically.
+- 28/2/2021 17:58 **Francesca** admit that is the owner of all the neural remote control network, the modern slavery, transmitted by the Collserola tower.
+In this facility she exploited people to sell neural data.
+People are slaves and who is active tortured is is obliged by the continuous torture to the black market or low level work.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)